elizabethmcd/CCI/increase-disk-size.md

 ## Using Above the 40G Default Size

-1. Change the storage in 'edit'
+1. Reconfigure a machine on the right hand side
+2. Press 'edit' in the storage tab and change the amount of storage.
+Collectively across VMs we can't go over 2 TB.
 2. Submit a reconfiguration request
 3. Partition as following below following the steps in the Blog Post